hayleyw7/fitlit/README.md

 After opening the website, the user will be greeted by name.
 The sidebar also includes their contact information, as well as a calendar.
 The calendar can be used to access the data of a specific time period.

+### Widget section

+The will be able to see their Goals, Activity, Hydration, and Sleep data in separate sections.
+Each section includes widgets with either a) labelled numbers, or b) graphs, over which a user can hover to see specific numbers and headings.
+These widgets are regularly updated through the day, week, month, and beyond.

+#### Goals

+The Goals section includes a chart of the user's daily step goal and a chart comparing it to the average step goal of the website's community.

 ## GIF